illuspas/Node-Media-Server/README.md

 Node-Media-Server is a high-performance/low-latency/open-source Live Streaming Server developed based on Nodejs.
 v4 is design to implement enhanced RTMP FLV v1 support for native HEVC, VP9, AV1.
 v4 is no longer compatible with the cn_cdn extension id flv_265 standard.
 v4 is no longer compatible with flashplayer's rtmp protocol.
+v4 is incompatible with V2.
+Do not upgrade across major versions.

 ## Installation
 ```